 Ever feel like you have mental cobwebs, like your brain is dusty, overloaded or can’t think straight?
-You can’t remember like you used to, you’ve experienced “baby” or “chemo brain”, you aren’t sleeping well or maybe your brain is just working so hard it’s stressed.
-Numerous things affect our brain and how we think.
+You can’t remember like you used to, you experienced “baby” or “chemo brain”, you aren’t sleeping well, or maybe your brain is simply overstressed.
+Numerous issues affect our brain, how we think, and whether we feel those mental cobwebs.
 Whatever the impacting factors, we all should stimulate our brain in various ways and also allow it to rest.

 The potential our brain has to learn and grow is astonishing.
 The old understanding we had a finite number of brain cells has been proven false.
 We can continue to learn and grow brain cells all our lives.
 Our brain is at peak efficiency in our young adult years, but that doesn’t mean our brain can’t do amazing things right up until our last breath.

-We all have a comfortable sweet spot of what we naturally enjoy in life and in our brain.
-The challenge is to engage the “non-dominant” or less comfortable portion of our brain.
-A person who loves words or numbers should try more creative endeavors in their free time.
-An artistic, creative person should work on number or word puzzles.
-The idea is to use your strengths to help you-when trying to remember for example, but also don’t forget to use the other, less comfortable half of your brain.
+We all have a comfortable sweet spot of what we naturally enjoy in life and how to engage our brain.
+The challenge is to stimulate the “non-dominant” or less comfortable portion of our brain.
+A person who loves words or numbers could try more creative endeavors in their free time.
+An artistic, creative person could work on number or word puzzles.
+The idea is to use your strengths to help you-when trying to remember for example, but also don’t forget to use the other, less comfortable parts of your brain.

 Brain dominance is discussed in detail at Memory Minders to assist those we serve identify their strengths to help their memories.
-Understanding my own brain dominance has been beneficial to me and it can help you.
+Understanding my own brain dominance has been beneficial to me and it can help you, too.
 It assists us to identify and stimulate different components of our brain.
-Stimulating all of our brain makes it more useful in everyday life.
+Stimulating all of our brain makes it more useful in everyday life and blows out those mental cobwebs.

 Use your non-dominant hand or try something that doesn’t come naturally.
 When you try new things and step out of your comfort zone, you are exercising your brain.
-New brain cells will grow to help you communicate, remember, learn more and keep mentally sharp.
+New brain cells will grow to help you communicate, remember, learn more, and stay mentally sharp.

 Listen to your brain and body.
 Get enough sleep and exercise that brain in new and different ways each day.
 See how it will sharpen your mind and clear out those mental cobwebs.